List of The Young and the Restless characters introduced in the 1980s

-She periodically returned to town between 1999 and 2004, providing help when needed.

 Julia Newman

 Julia Newman first appeared in February 1980 along with Victor Newman (Eric Braeden).
-She was portrayed by Meg Bennett until 1981, with reprise appearances from 1982 to 1984, 1986 to 1987, and also from March 1 to September 3, 2002.
+She was portrayed by Meg Bennett until June 9, 1981, with reprise appearances in July 1982 and from October 13, 1982 to December 20, 1984, from September 9, 1986 to March 25, 1987, and also from March 1 to September 3, 2002.
 In February 2018, it was reported that Bennett would be returning as Julia to commemorate with the show's 45th anniversary.
 Bennet also returned in February 2020, to celebrate Braeden's 40th anniversary on the soap.

-History

 On June 13, 1970, Julia and businessman Victor Newman (Eric Braeden) were married.
 Ten years later, she and Victor moved to Genoa City so that he could help run Chancellor Industries for Katherine Chancellor (Jeanne Cooper).
-He was very protective of his young, beautiful wife, and kept her secluded at the ranch.
+He was very protective of his wife, and kept her secluded at the ranch.
 Victor was so consumed by his work, he was barely there himself.
 Julia met and became friends with Katherine Chancellor's son, Brock Reynolds.
 Victor got jealous and had a one-night stand with his secretary, Eve Howard, in retaliation.
-Julia admitted she was falling in love with Brock, but they were not lovers, and she agreed to break if off if Victor would commit completely to their marriage.
+Julia admitted she was falling in love with Brock, but they were not lovers, and she agreed to break it off if Victor fully committed to their marriage.
 Victor, however, was not convinced and turned to Lorie Brooks for attention.
 Brock caught Victor and Lorie kissing, so he tried to resume his romance with Julia, but he finally left town because of Julia's inability to end her marriage to Victor.
 Thinking it would convince Victor of her love for him, Julia told him that she wanted to have a baby.
 Victor responded by having a vasectomy without telling her.

 When offered a job modeling for photographer Michael Scott (Nick Benedict) at his studio, Julia jumped at the chance.
-For once, Victor didn't say no. Michael admired the dark-haired beauty, and they became close friends.
+For once, Victor did not say no. Michael admired the dark-haired beauty, and they became close friends.
 While Victor was out of town, Eve suddenly resurfaced.
 Eve let Julia know that she was there to get Victor back.
 Feeling vulnerable and confused by Eve's presence, Julia slept with Michael.
 Julia was immediately overwhelmed with shame.
-Her friendship with Brock had remained strictly platonic but, now that she had slept with Michael, Julia had actually cheated on Victor for the first time.
+Her friendship with Brock had remained strictly platonic but now that she had slept with Michael, Julia had actually cheated on Victor for the first time.
 When Julia began talking about her friend, Michael, Victor became jealous and began following them and taping their conversations.
 Then, Julia turned up pregnant.